Hagopian in the Community

 With increased focus on preparing students for college and careers, Hagopian embraced the opportunity to work with Level 1 students at University Prep Art and Design, to help them develop their portfolios and skills to succeed after graduation.
 The students were asked to create rug designs that are inspired by a theme.
 Students walk through the design process and learn how to design a rug while working with industry craftsman.
 This project is aligned to a career in art and design, is a problem that is solved based on a theme that is culturally responsive, and includes input from a community adult partner that is active throughout the process.
 Students are expected to not only create work based on the theme, but to also make their pieces work as a potential rug design through their chosen track.
 Learn more about this project here.

 Contributing to the Community

 - Hagopian companies collect annually for Cerebral Palsy and match all employee contributions.
-In 2001 Hagopian was the third highest corporate contributor to the Detroit Chapter UCP.

 - Hagopian Family of Companies are recognized as Major Benefactors of the Detroit Institute of Arts.